Candle Safety

 While Your Candle Is Burning

 • Never move a candle with melted wax—the jar and wax can be dangerously hot.
-If the flame flickers or gets too high, extinguish the candle.
-Let it cool, trim the wick, and check for drafts before relighting.
+Never leave a candle unattended.

 • Always keep your candle in view.
 If you leave the room, extinguish the flame first.